wearecontinuum/codeexercise/README.md

 ## Browser Support

-Assessment should work in the following browsers.
+The assignment should work in the following browsers.

 1. Google Chrome
 2. Firefox